Obamacare's 'Orphans' and 'Ghosts' May Have Trouble Getting Care in January

 Patients with mismatched files may find that their doctors or pharmacists can't confirm that they have insurance next year.
 Such problems were widespread in 2006, when the government created a new drug benefit for Medicare patients, and the health-care industry is bracing for a replay of those chaotic days.

 Both the administration and the insurance industry are trying to identify errant files and contact consumers to straighten out the mess before people seek medical care.
 Differences between insurers' lists of enrollees and the government's list often have to be reconciled by hand.''We are double and triple checking all enrollment data across systems,' a spokeswoman for CMS said in an e-mail Dec.
-20. The agency is also reminding everyone who selected plans on healthcare.gov to pay their premiums and contact their insurers, she says. uk online casinos . try this beneficial bestessay to make sure you help you save your amazing marks along with your time
+20. The agency is also reminding everyone who selected plans on healthcare.gov to pay their premiums and contact their insurers, she says. http://www.freenodepositslotsonline.co.uk/ you could try this out

 Insurers have been calling for the government to set up phone lines to help people whose enrollment may be in question, so any problems they discover at the doctor's office or pharmacy in January can be fixed promptly.
 'There needs to be a dedicated hotline at CMS to help consumers in this situation,' Robert Zirkelbach, a spokesman for industry lobby group America's Health Insurance Plans, said in an interview Dec.
 11.